-Enter the amount of forfeitures for each of the plan years entered.
+Enter the amount of forfeitures for each of the plan years on the chart.
 If these forfeitures resulted from a cashout

-a year not listed on line 15a, attach a statement indicating the year of the cashout.
+for a year not listed on line 19, attach a statement indicating the year of the cashout.

 Enter the amount of transfers and rollovers received from qualified plans (under section 401(a) and/or conduit IRAs)